MicrosoftDocs/winrt-api/windows.devices.humaninterfacedevice/hidbooleancontroldescription_reportid.md

 # Windows.Devices.HumanInterfaceDevice.HidBooleanControlDescription.ReportId

 ## -description

-Retrieves the identifier for the report associated with the given Boolean control.
+Gets the identifier for the report associated with the given Boolean control.

 ## -property-value

 The report identifier.

 ## -remarks